Primary Navigation Mobile

 If you’ve got a dent in a plastic bumper, you can sometimes easily remove it by pouring boiling water over it to make it more flexible, and then pop the dent out from behind.
 Cool it off afterwards and the job is done.

-You can use temperature change to remove dents in both plastic and metal surfaces, too; you can heat a dent with a hair drier, holding it at a sensible distance as to avoid damaging the paint, and warm the panel.
+You can use temperature change to remove dents in both plastic and metal surfaces, too.
+Start by heating the dent with a hair drier, holding it at a sensible distance as to avoid damaging the paint.
 Once it’s hot, use a can of compressed air to spray the dent.
 This will rapidly cool the panel, causing it to contract and pop the dent out.
-You can try using chilled water on the panel, too, if you don’t have compressed air to hand.
+You can also try using chilled water on the panel if you don’t have compressed air to hand.

 5. Using hot glue and wooden dowels